 Being prepared is key.
 Most constitutions limit the terms of Directors to 2 or 3 years so this is something you’re going to need on an ongoing basis.

-Most of the boards we work with have created an Onboarding Kit for new Directors.
+It’s a good idea to have an Onboarding Kit.
 These can be digital, hard copy or a combination of both.
 There’s a lot of information which can be collated here – quite a bit to prepare, which also equates to a lot for the new recruit to digest – but it will be the integral point of reference so is worth the effort.
 Reviewing the kit regularly to keep the information up to date means that it’s ready to go when needed.
 Onboarding Kits are generally maintained by the Company Secretary, an HR leader, or the Nominations Committee.

 - Information for the Onboarding Kit should include: